jirikuchta/angular-szn-autocomplete/README.md

 This is a fork of Jiří Kuchta's angular-szn-autocomplete (https://github.com/jirikuchta/angular-szn-autocomplete) with a bit of tweaks such as:

 * allow disable state for an item in the result dropdown menu
-* allow a dropdown menu linear navigation or not with UP/DOWN key
+* allow a dropdown menu linear navigation or not with UP/DOWN key (keydown not going to the first item when reaching the last menu item.
+Keyup not going to the last item when reaching the first item. no loop)
-* Allow to display a no result container in the dropdown result menu when therse is no result returned.
+* Allow to display a no result container in the dropdown result menu when there is no result returned.

 ##Description